Big-Biodiversity-Collaborative/SwallowtailClimateChange/docs/onedrive.md

 interactive sessions and running `rclone copy` finished the job _and_ transferred (most of) the files that had errored out before.

+##### Transfer specific files

+rclone does not support wildcard expansion, but we can transfer multiple files using an `include` flag.
+To test:

+`rclone copy -v --dry-run output/SDMs/ --include "papilio_appalachiensis*" onedrive:SwallowtailClimateChange/output/SDMs/`

+and to actually copy:

+`rclone copy -v output/SDMs/ --include "papilio_appalachiensis*" onedrive:SwallowtailClimateChange/output/SDMs/`

 ### Troubleshooting

 Tokens expire after 90 days if not used.
 To refresh tokens, run